polymerdao/developer-hub/docs/quickstart/tutorial2.md

 This dApp combines the [ballot contract from the Solidity docs](https://docs.soliditylang.org/en/v0.8.23/solidity-by-example.html#voting) and the [NFT contract from the Base intro to smart contract developement](https://docs.base.org/guides/deploy-smart-contracts).

 The aim is to enable cross-chain minting of the NFT contract corresponding to a vote cast on the ballot contract on the counterparty.
-Therefore we **make the contracts IBC enabled** by implementing the [`IbcReceiver` interface](https://github.com/open-ibc/vibc-core-smart-contracts/blob/main/contracts/IbcReceiver.sol) as specified by the vIBC protocol.
+Therefore we **make the contracts IBC enabled** by implementing the [`IbcUniversalPacketReceiver` interface](https://github.com/open-ibc/vibc-core-smart-contracts/blob/main/contracts/IbcMiddleware.sol#L73-L82) as specified by the [vIBC protocol](../learn/concepts/vibc/overview.md).

 :::caution Universal or custom channel?